socomsystems/documentation/admin_manual/configuration_server/logging_configuration.rst

 Logging
 =======

-Use your Nextcloud log to review system status, or to help debug problems.
-You may adjust logging levels, and choose between using the Nextcloud log or your syslog.
+Use your cyfrSpaces log to review system status, or to help debug problems.
+You may adjust logging levels, and choose between using the cyfrSpaces log or your syslog.
 If additional audit information is required, you can optionally activate the **admin_audit** app, which by default generates a separate audit.log file in the data directory.

 Log level
 ---------